Best AR-15 Red Dots 2026: Aimpoint vs Holosun vs EOTech Compared header image

 What red dot do Navy SEALs use?

 Navy SEALs and USSOCOM units primarily use the Aimpoint Micro T-2 and Aimpoint CompM5.
 The T-2 is favored for its proven durability, 5+ year battery life, and submersible depth rating.
-Some units run the SIG Romeo 4T Pro (adopted as the M7 Close Combat Optic) or EOTech holographic sights for specific mission profiles.
+Some units also run SIG Romeo 4T Pro or EOTech holographic sights for specific mission profiles.
 The common thread is extreme durability, night vision compatibility, and proven performance in austere conditions, not features or price.

 What is the best red dot and magnifier combo for AR-15?